Mandatory for ALL international students

 - Citizens of certain countries will be required to submit biometric data - see the list of countries and instructions here.

-Mandatory for certain International Students:
+Mandatory for SOME International Students:

 Temporary Resident Visa